-A write access to the RTC device stops updates to the time keeping registers and enables the time to be set when the write bit 'W' (in the flags register at 0x00) is set to '1'.
-The correct day, date, and time is then written into the registers and must be in 24 hour BCD format.
+Setting the write bit 'W' (in the flags register at 0x00) to a '1' stops updates to the time keeping registers and enables the time to be set.
+The correct day, date, and time is then written into the registers and must be in 24-hour BCD format.
 The time written is referred to as the "Base Time".
 This value is stored in nonvolatile registers and used in the calculation of the current time.
-When the write bit 'W' is cleared by writing '0' to it, the values of timekeeping registers are transferred to the actual clock counters after which the clock resumes normal operation.
-If a valid STOP or Repeated START condition is not generated by the master, the time written to the RTC registers is never transferred to the actual clock counters.
+Resetting the write bit to '0' transfers the values of timekeeping registers to the actual clock counters, after which the clock resumes normal operation.